James Deen: Early life

 Deen was born in Los Angeles County, California, and raised in Pasadena.
 His father is a mechanical engineer, and his mother is a computer electronic engineer, and one of them worked at the Jet Propulsion Laboratory.

 According to Deen, performing in pornographic films was his ambition since he was in kindergarten.
 Around age 15, he left high school and spent two years homeless.
 He graduated from La Cañada High School in 2004.
 At 17, Deen moved in with his father.
 He worked at a Starbucks for two years and took classes at Pasadena City College.

 Career

 After entering the pornography industry in 2004, he initially worked with older female performers.
 In 2009, he was named the "Male Performer of the Year" by AVN at the age of 22, making him the youngest actor to have won this award.
 Deen has a fan following among teenage girls, a demographic typically not associated with the pornographic industry.
-In February 2012, ABC Nightline aired the feature Porn's Boy Next Door, which included interviews with Deen and his fans.
+In February 2012, Nightline aired the feature Porn's Boy Next Door, which included interviews with Deen and his fans.
 One fan described him as "the Ryan Gosling of porn".

 In September 2012, Deen was a participant in a press conference, along with others opposing Los Angeles County Measure B, an initiative which would require condom usage in the pornographic film industry.
 Deen questioned the measure's constitutionality.